dorfingerjonas/room-automation/README.md

 # room-automation
-⚡ activate some IoT decives in my room when hoing through the door
+⚡ activate some IoT decives in my room when going through the door